Albion Online

-Albion Online (AO) is a free medieval fantasy MMORPG developed by Sandbox Interactive, a studio based in Berlin, Germany.
+Albion Online is a free-to-play medieval fantasy MMORPG by Sandbox Interactive, a company under the Stillfront Group since January 2021.

 Set in a medieval world, Albion Online is a medieval fantasy game based on the Arthurian legends, with militaristic strategy aspects to it.
-Albion Online has been translated into 11 languages and has over 5 million registered users.
+The game has been translated into 11 languages and has over 5 million registered users over three servers.